 Ignore pretty packaging – Pretty waterfalls, little green leaf and flower designs or green colored bottles mean NOTHING.
 Companies will try to trick you into buying their “green” cleaner by using super awesome green looking packaging, but don’t fall for it.
 You must read labels to be sure a product is green and safe.

-Terms you DO want to see on cleaning product packaging include:
+Terms you DO want to see on cleaning products

 - Ammonia free